JHS-Sujel/Library-Management-System/README.md

 And the so MySQL database as backend.
 This system whole is designed in Scene Builder and NetBeans IDE.To run this project you can NetBeans IDE.

+Login Page:
+In this page we have to fields username and password.
+If your account is already open, you can login with a username and password, otherwise you can't.
+That's why you need to sign in and open a new account.
+Your account is already open but you forgot your password so you can use the Forgot Password button.

 About The System

 Library management system is a project which aims in developing a computerized system to maintain all the daily work of a library.